Yoga for Piriformis Syndrome

 Lifestyle Tips to Complement Your Yoga Practice

 Beyond yoga for piriformis syndrome, small lifestyle tweaks can help keep flare-ups at bay.
 Sit with your spine straight to maintain good posture.
 Every 30 minutes at your desk, take a quick break—maybe a 2-minute walk or a Supine Figure Four stretch.
 Choose supportive shoes to keep your gait balanced, and lift objects using your legs to spare your back.
-Try a quick 5-minute meditation each day to ease muscle tension from stress.
-Combine yoga for piriformis pain with regular walking breaks and ergonomic seating for best results.
+Combine hip pain yoga relief practices with regular walking breaks and ergonomic seating for best results.

 Frequently Asked Questions